-i.
-General Use Requirements

-- (1) No required off-street parking or loading space shall be used for any purpose other than the parking of vehicles.
-Off-street parking spaces provided in excess of the number required may be used for any legal purpose within the respective zoning district.
-If a required off-street parking space is converted to another use or can no longer be used for off-street parking, it shall be deemed a violation of this Land Use Code. - (2) Parking shall be prohibited in aisle ways, fire lanes or similar areas not officially designated for parking purposes.

-These areas shall be posted with "No Parking" signs and/or other means as required by the Planning Director. - (3) Required parking spaces and areas shall not be used for the sale, display or repair of motor vehicles or other goods and services unless authorized by a temporary use permit. - (4) Parking lots shall not be used for overnight occupancy and parking of recreational vehicles, campers, trailers, buses, vans, motor homes, moving vans, refrigerator trucks or similar vehicles, except as authorized by the Planning Director. - (5) Municipal parking areas shall not be used for commercial purposes.
+- i.
+General Use Requirements - (1) No required off-street parking or loading space shall be used for any purpose other than the parking of vehicles. - (2) Parking shall be prohibited in aisle ways, rights-of ways, fire lanes or similar areas not officially designated for parking purposes.
+These areas shall be posted with "No Parking" signs and/or other means as required by Staff. - (3) Required parking spaces and areas shall not be used for the sale, display or repair of motor vehicles or other goods and services unless authorized by a temporary use permit. - (4) Parking lots shall not be used for overnight occupancy and parking of recreational vehicles, campers, trailers, buses, vans, motor homes, moving vans, refrigerator trucks or similar vehicles, except as authorized by Staff.